-Capacity building training programme for public health officials in maternal and child health in Ethiopia, Kenya and Malawi
+Capacity building training programme for public health officials in maternal and child health in Ethiopia, Kenya, Malawi and Uganda

-An online part-time training programme from September 2021 – May 2022 for governmental, academic and clinical professionals in Ethiopia, Kenya and Malawi.
+For the third time, Karolinska Insititute is offering an online part-time training programme from September 2022 – May 2023 for governmental, academic and clinical professionals in Ethiopia, Kenya, Malawi and Uganda.

 The purpose of the programme is to build capacity within the public health sector in the field of reproductive, maternal, newborn, child and adolescent health and nutrition.
 The programme is being carried out with financial support from the Swedish Institute.

 This initiative offers a creative and innovative approach to build professional competences and confidence for leaders in the field of reproductive, maternal, newborn, child and adolescent health and nutrition in East African countries.

 Some of the topics that will be addressed:

 What is sustainable health and what are the ways of getting there?
 Globally, regionally and nationally – in collaboration.

 How can quality of care be sustained and further improved during and after the covid-19 pandemic?